os-js/manual.os-js.org/src/v3/guide/cli/README.md

 > You can also use `npx osjs-cli <task>`.
 Note, when using this drop the `--` from your commands.

+> If you're using `docker-compose` simply prepend this to perform the commands inside the image: `docker-compose exec osjs ...`.

 ## Examples

 ```